 Simple installation and seamless integration

 Frauscher wheel sensors are installed within minutes, simply clamped to the rail using the Frauscher rail claw.
 Our axle counting systems can seamlessly integrate with any existing train detection system.
-Ethernet protocols and relay and optocoupler outputs ensure that new and legacy systems can be interfaced with the Frauscher system.
+Ethernet protocols and discrete outputs ensure that new and legacy systems can be interfaced with the Frauscher system.
 The existing system continues to function during installation and overlay, as well as throughout the testing period.
 Once testing is complete, there is a smooth cutover to the axle counting system.
 In addition, proper positioning of wheel sensors within crossovers eliminates the dead areas that can exist with other systems.